ibraheem-areeda/Movies-Library/README.md

-./trending => respod with array of objects for trending movies
+./trending => respond with array of objects for trending movies

-./search => respod with array of objects for movies with the key word entered by user
+./search => respond with array of objects for movies with the key word entered by user

-./LatestMoves => respod with array of objects for Latest Moves movies
+./LatestMoves => respond with array of objects for Latest Moves movies

-./topRated => respod with array of objects for top Rated movies
+./topRated => respond with array of objects for top Rated movies

+./addmovie => post method that allow the use to add a new record of movie in databace

+/allMovies =>get method that allow the see all added records in databace

 insted of ./ it will be like this ("http://localhost:3006/THE RAOUT YOU WANT TO REQUEST")